antontp/Recipe-feud/README.md

-# Pick a meal!
-(This or that)
+# Recipe Feud!

 ## Description
-Pick the dish you want to keep.
-After a random amount of picks, you end up with a random dish!
+There are two players.
+A dish is randomly chosen.
+Each player has to take turns listing all the ingredients the chosen dish contains.

-The recipe will show with all the ingredients and instructions that you need!
+The player who got guesses the most ingredients right wins!

 ## API Source
 [Source](https://www.themealdb.com/)